echeran/smile-of-murugan/webbook/chapter16.md

 # The Prose Of The Commentators

-"Like the oil pressed out of sesamum-seed, so grammar derives from literature".
+> "Like the oil pressed out of sesamum-seed,
+> so grammar derives from literature".

-The primacy of literature before grammar was mentioned in our discussion of the Tolkāppiyam.
+The primacy of literature before grammar was mentioned in our discussion of the *Tolkāppiyam*.
 Analogically, before there was a commentary, *urai*, there must have been the original text, *mūlam*.
 Although, according to Pērāciriyar (13th Cent.
 A.D.), there had been a time when there were no commentaries, and literary works